 Miss Dynamix in X Factor battle

-Girl group Miss Dynamix will be singing for survival in Sunday night's X Factor.
+Girl group Miss Dynamix will be singing for survival in tonight's X Factor.

-Following a mixed reaction from the judges after their performance of Gabrielle's Dreams, the trio came last in tonight's viewers' Flash Vote.
+Following a mixed reaction from the judges after their performance of Gabrielle's Dreams, the trio came last in last night's viewers' Flash Vote.